openstack-archive/murano/doc/source/appdev-guide/muranopackages/dynamic_ui.rst

 * *boolean* - boolean field, rendered as a checkbox
 * *text* - same as string, but with a multi-line input
 * *integer* - integer field with an appropriate validation, one-line text input
+* *choice* - drop-down list of variants.
+Each variant has a display string that is going to be displayed to the user and associated key that is going to be a control value
 * *password* - text field with validation for strong password, rendered as two masked text inputs (second one is for password confirmation)
 * *clusterip* - specific text field, used for entering cluster IP address